Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-The default setting is `false`.
+Enables or disables automatically exiting when no validator keys are loaded.

-If this option is set to `false`, Teku continues running even when no validator keys are loaded.
+If set to `false`, Teku continues running even when no validator keys are loaded.

-If this option is set to `true`, Teku automatically exits if no validator keys are loaded, or there are no active validators.
+If set to `true`, Teku automatically exits if no validator keys are loaded, or there are no active validators.

+The default is `false`.

 :::important